Money Tree Winter Care: Light, Water, Placement, Dormancy & More!

 During the growing season, the money tree prefers infrequent and deep watering.
 Depending on the soil’s condition, you can water the money tree once or twice a week.

-However, in winter, when the plant is in a dormant state, it will require less water as it doesn’t grow actively during this time.
+However, when the plant is dormant in winter, it will require less water as it doesn’t grow actively during this time.

 During winter, the plants absorb less water, so if you don’t reduce the watering, it can create an overwatered condition for your plant.

-In no way it means that you should avoid your plant entirely and overlook its water requirements.
-Instead, consider watering when the soil is dry and give the soil enough time to dry between the watering sessions, as the soil might take longer to get dry due to low light during winter.
+In no way does it mean that you should avoid your plant entirely and overlook its water requirements.
+Instead, consider watering when the soil is dry and give the soil enough time to dry between the watering sessions, as the soil might take longer to dry due to low light during winter.

-Use a moisture meter to check the soil’s moisture and ensure that at least the top 1-2 inches are dry before you water your money tree.
+Use a moisture meter to check the soil’s moisture and ensure that the top 1-2 inches are dry before you water your money tree.

 If you water the money tree too often, it can lead to overwatering and root rot.